 Although alcohol makes you feel confident and free, at the moment, the fall is only soon to come.
 An alcohol high keeps you craving more and more until you are deep down in a terrible funk or texting your ex after hours only to wake up the next day and regret everything you did and say the night before.

 Alcohol increases symptoms of depression and a variety of other health issues.

-Think back to the last time alcohol had a positive impact on your life or a particular situation.
+Think back to the last time alcohol positively impacted your life or a particular situation.
 Chances are there are very few times to count when alcohol has been your friend.
 I can’t think of many.
-Some of the worst situations I created for myself under the influence and the drama I didn’t start was much, still much worse under the influence than it would have been if I had just stayed sober.
+Some of the worst cases I created for myself under the influence and the drama I didn’t start was much, still much worse under the influence than it would have been if I had just stayed sober.

 Have you ever questioned your relationship with alcohol?
 Have you ever stopped to think, “Maybe I should get some help?”
 If so, I’m glad you’re reading this article.
 But, first, let me show you some of the benefits of being sober.

 - Ability to save a lot more money and pay off debt.

 - You’ll have an increase in energy and mental clarity.

 - More opportunities will come your way, and you’ll be able to follow through on your commitments at work and home.